Page Contents

 We wandered passed a couple of houses in a remote village, to a path into the forest.
 It was far from a well-trodden one.
 More like a hiking trail.

-This was the toughest, steepest climb of the trip, and I struggled at times.
+This was the toughest part of the trip, with steep mountain ridges, and I struggled at times.
 Not because I am not fit enough, but the jetlag kicked in.
 When you travel West to East, ie forward in time I always find this the worst.

 So, my first tip, for anywhere in Asia coming from Europe; give yourself a couple of days to adjust to the time difference!
 It wasn’t a luxury I had, as I wanted to walk the wall before the Public holiday kicked in, just a few days later.